waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The Pokémon Tower is a red herring for the fossil quest.
     - Interacting with the second Rocket Grunt on B2F at (30, 18) will open a new path or provide a clue.
 (Result: Failed.
 Dialogue was generic and unchanged.)

+- **Untested Assumptions:**
+    - The Hiker on 1F and the Rocket Grunt on B2F are part of the same puzzle.
+They might be two separate roadblocks.
+    - The solution involves *giving* an item/Pokémon to an NPC.
+The solution could be an environmental trigger or showing a specific Pokémon state.

 # III.
 Battle Intelligence

 - **Type Effectiveness Chart (Verified):**